xLeiti/cs2-spawn-balloons/README.md

 # Spawns config

-This config adds balloon entities on the spawn location of all 14 competitive map.
+This cs2 config adds balloon entities on the spawn locations of all 14 competitive map.

 If you interact with an balloon (shoot at it, knife it, or press your use-key), you get teleported to that spawn position - similar to the feature in refrag.